AMWA-TV/nmos-parameter-registers/README.md

 > - In the case of substantial revision to the service specification, a new service type name MUST be defined.
 Using versioned names is therefore RECOMMENDED.
 > - Additions and updates to this parameter register are to be submitted via a Pull Request (PR) according to the [General Procedures and Criteria](README.md#general-procedures-and-criteria).

 However, modifications to a parameter register may be more closely controlled than this.
-For example, in the case of the [NMOS Formats](formats/) parameter register, values SHALL only be added by a revision to an AMWA NMOS specification.
+For example, in the case of the [NMOS Formats](formats/) parameter register, values are defined only by revisions of AMWA IS-04 itself.

 For more information about AMWA, NMOS and the Networked Media Incubator, please refer to http://amwa.tv/.